FarronF/limerick-council-meetings/meetings/2015/07/21-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 25th May 2015.md

 accordance with a written Charter adopted by the Local Authority, with or without

 amendment.
-The adoption of the Charter was now required.--- 7
+The adoption of the Charter was now required.
+---
+7

 Proposed by Councillor Leddin;